 The Magnuson-Stevens Act is working to restore and safeguard our nation's fish populations, marine environment and fishing communities.
 Instead of proceeding with H.R.
-200 or other efforts to undermine the Magnuson-Stevens Act, we urge the Committee to work together to find broadly supported bipartisan solutions to the remaining challenges of fisheries management.
+200 or other efforts to undermine the Magnuson-Stevens Act, we urge the House to work together to find broadly supported bipartisan solutions to the remaining challenges of fisheries management.
 To help ensure future generations can enjoy healthy fish populations, Magnuson-Stevens Act reauthorization should build on the progress we have made, not lower the bar for management success.
-We urge you to oppose H.R.
+We urge you to oppose any House floor consideration of H.R.
 200 and any similar efforts to undermine U.S. fisheries.